NikolaiRadke/Noko/write_eeprom/V20/README.md

 2. Chance the directoy to ` NOKO/write_eeprom/  `

 3. Write the text file to EEPROM with the command  ``` write_eeprom > COM1 ```
 If another USB port is used by NOKO, modify COM1 to COM2 or whatever the IDE tells you.
 The program sends the content of the text file **EEPROM** via Arduino to the EEPROM.
 You can watch your Arduino's RX and TX LEDs blinking furiously.
-This may take a while, Disk1 needs about 18 minutes... *yawn*
+This may take a while, the file needs about 18 minutes to be written... *yawn*

 ## Windows 8